shetechphilly/she-tech-PHL/README.md

 ###Grunt Already Installed:
 1. Open up Terminal and navigate to the she-tech-PHL folder
 2. Type and run the command: `grunt`
+3. You should get a 'Waiting...' message as the Grunt Watch task waits for changes.
+4. To stop running Grunt, hit control+C